 These are just a few examples of the various types of workplace conflicts of interest.
 There are several other questionable scenarios that would call for investigation.

-Usually an employee will sign an employment agreement that contains a non-compete or a confidentiality clause to deter conflicts so long as the employee has not left anything undisclosed.
+Usually an employee will sign an Employment Contract that contains a non-compete or a confidentiality clause to deter conflicts so long as the employee has not left anything undisclosed.

 Is There Ever an Innocent Conflict of Interest?